mabre/latex-exam-grading-table-scanner/README.md

 ```

 Several video file formats are supported.
-Use an integer as file path to select the 0th, 1st etc. camera.
+Use an integer as file path to select the 0th, 1st etc. camera; use q to stop recording.

 The tool will:
 1. Look for all video frames with a qr code and all aruco markers.